woooferz/skarf-docs/docs/source/configure.rst

 ``settings.image.type`` Either font-awesome or image.
 Decides the type of avatar you will have.

-``settings.image.style`` Only useful if you are using font-awesome for ``settings.image.type``, it will decide what style of icon you will have.
+``settings.image.style`` Only useful if you are using font-awesome, it will decide what style of icon you will have.
 It can be solid or brand, assuming you have the free tier of font awesome